 The CDC recommends getting measles and routine vaccinations including rubella, diphtheria-tetanus-pertussis, varicella, polio, and flu shot.

-Additionally, the public health official also suggested getting hepatitis A and typhoid vaccinations if you are planning on travelling.
+Additionally, the public health official also suggested getting hepatitis A and typhoid vaccinations if you are planning on traveling.
 If you are planning for a long trip to a country where 2019-nCoV is present, do consult professional healthcare for the best prevention methods.

 Here are all the steps that you can take to prevent the infection: